 - It isn’t a driver of success.
 We can’t state this enough: Domain Authority does not cause your website to reach a position in the search rankings.
 It’s an indicator of your website’s competitiveness.
 That’s it.

-So, does Domain Authority matter for your SEO strategy?
+So, does DA matter for your SEO strategy?

 Increasing your Domain Authority is an indicator that your SEO strategy is working.